-Legal and political
+Legal and political risks

-Over-the-counter (OTC) stocks
+Over-the-counter (OTC) stock risks

 4. Know what to look for in a marijuana stock

 In addition, research how many warrants and convertible securities have been issued by the company.
 Warrants give investors an option to buy shares in the future.
-Convertible securities can be converted in the future into shares of common stock.
-For example, convertible debentures start off as loans but can later be converted into stock.
+Convertible securities can be converted in the future into shares of common stock; for example, convertible debentures start off as loans, but can later be converted into stock.
 A high number of warrants or convertible securities could mean that the stock will be diluted in the future, potentially causing the share price to drop.
 Some Canadian marijuana growers have used these methods of raising cash extensively.